2.5.3. Template types¶

 - Datasource template

 - Items from this template are referenced by renderings as a datasource.
-Derives from interface templates but has no associated layout.
+Has no associated layout.
+Sometimes derives from interface templates.

 - Settings template